kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 where Kubernetes, sidecars, gateways, libraries, and shared SDKs encode standards across languages.
 Kora aligns naturally with the second model, though it can also participate in the first through internal modules.
 This flexibility is useful for polyglot organizations.

-## A Smaller Framework Boundary Can Help Polyglot Platforms
+## A Smaller Framework Boundary Can Help Polyglot Platforms { #polyglot-platforms }

 If observability standards are defined through OpenTelemetry rather than a Spring-specific abstraction, Java/Kora, Go, Rust, and Python services can share the same platform contract.
 If secrets use Vault directly, the platform contract is cross-language.
 If feature flags use OpenFeature, the API is cross-language.
 Framework-specific abstraction can still exist at the application edge.
 But the organization is less dependent on one framework for platform semantics.
 That can be strategically valuable.

-## Kora Can Be an Excellent Java Participant in a Polyglot Platform
+## Kora Can Be an Excellent Java Participant in a Polyglot Platform { #kora-polyglot }

 This is one of the stronger enterprise arguments for Kora.
 The framework does not need to become the enterprise platform.
 It can be the JVM execution environment within a broader platform.
 The platform team can standardize: